csmith/chameth.com/site/content/post/2022-02-05-artisanal-docker-images/index.md

 Finally, all the images I build I push to my own registry so there are obviously no rate limiting issues.
 Standing up a service (assuming the Dockerfile has been written!) is amazingly quick because the base layers are all shared and cached, and the registry is a lot physically closer than Docker Hub.
-Bootstrapping this while thing becomes an interesting problem because the image for the registry is stored on the registry, but I'll leave that discussion for another post...
+Bootstrapping this whole thing becomes an interesting problem because the image for the registry is stored on the registry, but I'll leave that discussion for another post...